 employment outcomes, working in an integrated work setting with competitive pay.

-The CBWTP helps students with their transition needs by providing community experiences,
+The CWTP helps students with their transition needs by providing community experiences,

 instruction, and employment opportunities, and developing a comprehensive career

 assessment based on the student’s interests, preferences, and strengths.
-The CBWTP
+The CWTP

 serves students having a range of abilities who need help with: